 - Reinvent and innovate around your core values

-His goals he says was never only that of winning or making money, but to build a great and company which also cares about people.
-One which would give people the feeling of the Italian bars.
+The goals he says were never only that of winning or making money, but to build a great company that also cares about people.
+One which would give people the feeling of Italian bars.

-The idea of striking a balance between profit and social conscience is indeed a big recurring refrain along the book.
+The idea of striking a balance between profit and social conscience is indeed a big recurring refrain throughout the book.